 That also changed what women look for.

-The authors say women look for wealth not genetically, but by adaptation to a world where men controlled a disproportionate share of resources.
+The authors say women look for wealth not genetically but by adapting to a world where men controlled a disproportionate share of resources.

 This part here betrays, in my opinion, the liberal-idealistic nature of “Sex at Dawn”.